tokenlens

 Areav1 patternv2 replacementWhy it changed / Benefit

-Cost/context helpersSync helpers that implicitly read the bundled catalog (getContext, estimateCost, remainingContext, shouldCompact, etc.).Use describeModel, getContextLimits, computeCostUSD; implement conversation heuristics yourself.Ensures helpers operate on the same resolved metadata and encourages app-specific policies.
+Cost/context helpersSync helpers that implicitly read the bundled catalog (getContext, estimateCost, remainingContext, shouldCompact, etc.).Use getModelData, getContextLimits, computeCostUSD; implement conversation heuristics yourself.Ensures helpers operate on the same resolved metadata and encourages app-specific policies.

-Registry helpersGlobal listings (MODEL_IDS, resolveModel, listModels).Access provider catalogs through Tokenlens#getProviders() or via @tokenlens/core if you need the raw DTOs.Keeps v2 runtime lean and makes registry logic explicit.
+Registry helpersGlobal listings (MODEL_IDS, resolveModel, listModels).Pull a fresh catalog via tokenlens.refresh() or source it from @tokenlens/core if you need the raw DTOs.Keeps v2 runtime lean and makes registry logic explicit.

-Fetch utilitiesDedicated fetchModels helper.Call tokenlens.getProviders() (auto loads default source) or configure createTokenlens({ sources: [...] }).One code path handles loading, caching, retries.
+Fetch utilitiesDedicated fetchModels helper.Call tokenlens.refresh() (loads the current catalog) or instantiate createTokenlens({ catalog: ... }).One code path handles loading, caching, retries.

 Side-by-Side Imports